decentralized-identity/keri/docs/Glossary.md

 ```

 # Definitions
-This Glossary makes the distinction between definition well known in the Self Sovereign Identity space and those that are totally new and KERI specific.
+This Glossary makes the distinction between definitions well known in the Self Sovereign Identity space and those that are totally new and KERI specific.

 ### KERI specific abbreviations
 In alphabetic order:\